 - Peter NG, Clark LR, Jaeger JR; Fitz-Hugh-Curtis syndrome: a diagnosis to consider in women with right upper quadrant pain.
 Cleve Clin J Med.
 2004 Mar;71(3):233-9.

-- Chlamydia - uncomplicated genital; NICE CKS, May 2009
+- Chlamydia - uncomplicated genital; NICE CKS, May 2009 (UK access only)

 - Peter NG, Clark LR, Jaeger JR; Fitz-Hugh-Curtis syndrome: A diagnosis to consider in women with right upper quadrant pain. [full text]